 - Tmall, is the largest e-commerce market, established a rule stating that an order must be delivered to the consumer within the next 72 hours after purchasing.

-As mentioned before, The Chinese market of e-commerce is rapidly growing thus allowing new brands coming into the Chinese market.
+As mentioned before, The Chinese market of e-commerce is rapidly growing thus allowing new brands to come into the Chinese market.
 Tmall Global is a significant step for Alibaba in cross-border e-commerce that opens new opportunities for both buyers and sellers.

 What Chinese Consumers Buy?